github/docs/data/reusables/enterprise_installation/hardware-rec-table.md

 {% if currentVersion == "enterprise-server@2.22" %}

 Minimum requirements for an instance with beta features enabled are **bold** in the following table.
-For more information, see "[Beta features in {{ site.data.variables.product.prodname_ghe_server }} 2.22](#beta-features-in-github-enterprise-server-222)."
+For more information, see "[Beta features in {% data variables.product.prodname_ghe_server %} 2.22](#beta-features-in-github-enterprise-server-222)."

 {% endif %}